Soundiiz is performing a matching process between your source and destination catalogs.

 - Name / URL

-You can also choose the option "This is not an existing Track/Album/Artist on ..." to force the non-matching of this element on the targeted service.
-That could be great if Soundiiz is doing a non sense matching by default.
+You can also choose the option "This is not an existing Track/Album/Artist on ..." to prevent this element from matching on the targeted service.
+That could be great if Soundiiz is doing a not-right matching by default.

-Be aware that a matching rule for a specific element to a specific platform can only been set once.
+Be aware that a matching rule for a specific element on a particular platform can only be set once.
 You can then update it and delete it at any time.